kevaleb/marthamadeit/_products/lil-straight-fit-pencil-skirt.md

 ---

 This is the Lil' Pencil Skirt.
 This skirt is a relaxed, straight fit skirt.
 You choose from 2 band options an 2 length options.
 Customize it for you little ones specific tastes.
-She will love it!&nbsp;
+She will love it!

 The fabric chosen for this style has plenty of stretch for your little one to play and jump around.
-Don't worry about her not having room to play. &nbsp;I suggest you Machine Wash and Hang your Items to Dry for lasting Quality.&nbsp;
+Don't worry about her not having room to play.
+I suggest you Machine Wash and Hang your Items to Dry for lasting Quality.

 Want a Mommy and Me Set?
 Send me an email or contact me through FB.
 I create Custom listing for a one of a kind set!